-The Environment Agency was appointed as the UK Registry Administrator for the Kyoto Registry and EU ETS (until the UK left the latter scheme at the end of the transition period on 31 December 2020) by BEIS.
-The Environment Agency remains the administrator for the UK ETS and the KP registry.
+The Environment Agency was appointed as the UK Registry Administrator for the Kyoto Registry and EU/UK ETS by BEIS.
+While it has now been established that a Registry could be used under PA article 6.2, it is yet to be confirmed whether this will be used by the UK.
 The UK for this purpose comprises England, Wales, Scotland, Northern Ireland, offshore oil and gas installations and Gibraltar.
 The Environment Agency is a Government Agency.